seanpierce/JS-Streaming-Server/README.md

 For production, ensure that ports **1935** and **8888** are open and accessible if you are using a firewall.
 If other ports are specified or changed in the `rtmp/config/index.js` file, then ensure that those ports are allowed as well.

 Using **Nginx**, the server and client can be configured in a way to easily allow SSL using a proxy.
-One the config Nginx config is set up, use certbot to generate an SSL cert, and select the option to 'redirect'.
+Once the Nginx config is set up, use certbot to generate an SSL certificate, and when prompted, select the option to 'redirect all traffic to https'.

 ```linux
 server {